GMPavanLab/dynsight/docs/source/trajectory.rst

 These descriptors, as well as the output of subsequent analyses, are stored in :class:`.trajectory.Insight` or :class:`.trajectory.ClusterInsight` objects.

-We reccomand the users, when possible, to write code using this module.
+We recommend the users, when possible, to write code using this module.

 Complete examples can be found in the recipes section of this documentation.